-The original plant, a modest structure which also housed a showroom and offices, was located on the south end of the current property in Jonesboro, Georgia.
-During its first year of operation, Low Temp had a mere five employees and turned a profit of $51.52.
-The company grew and remained viable in the ensuing decade.
-Fire destroyed the plant in 1958 – nearly ending the growing company.
+In 1958, A fire destroyed the plant, nearly ending our growing company.
 Nevertheless, operations continued with a reduced workforce consisting of family members and a handful of loyal employees.
 Working out of the basement of a downtown Jonesboro grocery store, the company survived.

 In 1959, Low Temp Manufacturing constructed and moved into its new facility at 9192 Tara Boulevard.
 Shortly after, William B. Casey became the

 President & CEO and remained so until his death in 1994.
 In the 60s, Low Temp began working with the United States Military, securing consistent business, including steam tables and back-of-the-house fabrication.
 We were awarded our first government job to build mail carts for the United States Postal

 Service.
 Late in this decade, Cara Products was formed, creating a pathway to more diverse restaurant equipment, including woodwork and booth seating.

 In the 70s, we were highly focused on stainless steel construction, building our first aircraft carrier equipment for the United States Navy as well as our first soiled dish conveyor system.
 In 1994, upon the passing of his father William B. Casey, William E. (Bill) Casey was elected as President & CEO and Chairman of the Board.
 In 1995, Temp-est Aire technology was invented by Casey Hammonds and Ben Shackelford and was awarded a U.S. patent.
 This technology allows air flow to circulate below pans, preventing food and product from drying out.
 This created a huge advantage for Low Temp in the foodservice world.